Assuring the Integrity of Water Supply Distribution Systems (2 days)

 What is not included?

 Writing material, accommodation, other meals not specified, travel to and from the course.

 Information on course dates, locations and costs can be found in the Course schedule.

 The department will send confirmation of receipt of your nomination via email within one week.
-Venue details, course notes, the program and a timetable will be sent to all participants approximately six weeks before the course.
+Venue details, the program and a timetable will be sent to all participants approximately four weeks before the course.
 Please provide details of any special dietary needs on nomination.